maestrano/limesurvey-old/README.md

 ### Persons

 - Persons are saved as a Labelset under the default key 'Persons'.
 This allows to create Answers using the list of Persons.
-- Persons are saved as Labelsets with the key being their Organization name.
-This allows to create Answers using the list of Organization's contacts.
+The the person label code references the Organization label code to allow mapping.

 ### Survey integration
 #### Organization selection: